UKREiiF

 Financial Investment

-HDC has leveraged UKSPF and CPCA funding to support district businesses, approving 46 applications through the Shop Front Grant Scheme, totalling £175,550 across Huntingdon, St Ives, Ramsey, and St Neots.
-This has positively impacted high streets, with ongoing project work.
-The Rural England Prosperity Fund has also backed 11 local enterprises, including farms, microbreweries, and other businesses, boosting rural economy and community resilience.
-Made in Huntingdonshire: Glebe Farm - Invest In Huntingdonshire Local Business Spotlight: Wheatsheaf Brewery – Pints, logistics and people - Invest In Huntingdonshire
+HDC utilised UKSPF and CPCA funding to support district businesses through initiatives like the Shop Front Grant Scheme, approving 46 applications across Huntingdon, St Ives, Ramsey, and St Neots, totalling £175,550.
+The scheme has positively impacted high streets, with ongoing work on remaining projects.
+The Rural England Prosperity Fund has further supported 11 local enterprises, including 5 farms, 2 micro-breweries, and 4 diverse businesses, strengthening the rural economy and community resilience.

 Market Towns